freebsd/freebsd-src/docs/Passes.rst

 ``-constprop``: Simple constant propagation
 -------------------------------------------

-This file implements constant propagation and merging.
+This pass implements constant propagation and merging.
 It looks for instructions involving only constant operands and replaces them with a constant value instead of an instruction.
 For example: